Coming soon

 Creating Demand with a Consumer App

 Once you’ve created direct consumer engagement surfaces, utility wedges, and the full-feature apps we’ve already discussed, what’s the payoff in terms of driving demand?
-We’ve seen consumer apps drive demand in two ways: 1) Creating virality through group utility and 2) Moving consumer engagement up and down the funnel.
+We’ve seen consumer apps drive demand in two ways: 1) creating virality through group utility and 2) moving consumer engagement up and down the funnel.

 Individual Utility → Group Utility

 Your consumer app gives you a relationship with consumers.
 The big question becomes whether you can leverage that relationship with an individual to attract additional consumers for you and your merchants.
-Admittedly, this idea is more of an ambition than a proven strategy in western cultures.
+Admittedly, this idea is more of an ambition than a proven playbook in western cultures.
 However, it is an idea worth pursuing—companies in China give hints on how it could work.

 Pinduoduo triggered community buys by increasing merchant discounts with higher volumes of goods being purchased.
-However, price doesn’t always have to be the only incentive!
+However, price doesn’t always have to be the only incentive.
 You should think through unique offerings that can be triggered by group buying.
-Merchants may be willing to offer exclusive products that are unlocked by groups above a certain size.
+Merchants may be willing to offer exclusive products, unlocked by groups above a certain size.
 Local density can also allow for bundling offerings across merchants within a category (such as in pizza and ice cream delivery) or across categories (ticket to a game, nearby restaurant reservation).
 You already have the merchants on your software, so take advantage of the power of that digital automation!

 Moving Consumer Engagement Up and Down the Funnel